ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Syntax: `Start-InformationBarrierPoliciesApplication`

     Changes are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours (or more) for this process to complete.
+(As a general guideline, it takes about an hour to process 5,000 user accounts.)

 At this point, one or more information barrier policies are set to inactive status.
 From here, you can do any of the following:
 - Leave it as is (a policy set to inactive status has no effect on users)